|

 if you are so inclined.
 Steel liners with polished white bone scales.

-This style is similar to some early French styles.
 About 9 inches long open. #KNLO $14.00 each |

 |